ConorMcCulloch/purple-rosemary-fdc6a/src/pages/blog/valheimserver.md

 Welcome to my first project, I planning on doing a number of various different little hands on IT projects, to help me build a greater understanding of IT beyond my certifications.
 For my first project I wanted to learn more about Virtual Machines and running servers on them in Azure.
 To do this I choose to set-up a Valheim server running on a Linux VM, as I have just gotten into the game and felt that having a dedicated server would be a great benefit to me and my friends.

-First I needed to set up a ssh key pair for securely accessing my VM, I did this by opening up Cloud Shell and running the following command
+So the very first I needed to do was set up a ssh key pair for securely accessing my VM, I did this by opening up Cloud Shell in Azure and running the following command

 ```
     ssh-keygen -m PEM -t rsa -b 4096